Yusaf Mack

 Yusaf Mack (born January 20, 1980) is an American former professional boxer.

 Professional boxing career

 On November 17, 2000, in his professional boxing debut, Mack defeated Willie Lee via TKO in the second round.

 He has held regional titles from the USBA, NABA, UBA, and NABF.
 Mack has fought several former world champions, including Alejandro Berrio, Glen Johnson and Carl Froch.
+Mack is homosexual.
+He stated he was proud of his sexual orientation in 2015.